usnistgov/OSCAL/README.md

 > Current work is happening in the [master](https://github.com/usnistgov/OSCAL/) branch.

-NIST is proposing the development of the Open Security Controls Assessment Language, or OSCAL, a hierarchical, formatted, XML-based (and JSON translation) schema that provides a standard for representing different categories of information pertaining to the publication, implementation, and assessment of security controls.
+NIST is developing the Open Security Controls Assessment Language (OSCAL), a set of hierarchical, formatted, XML- and JSON-based formats that provide a standardized representation for different categories of information pertaining to the publication, implementation, and assessment of security controls.
+OSCAL is being developed through a [collaborative approach](https://github.com/usnistgov/OSCAL/blob/master/CONTRIBUTING.md) with the public.
+Public contributions to this project are welcome.

+The [OSCAL website](https://pages.nist.gov/OSCAL/) provides an overview of the OSCAL project, including an XML and JSON [schema reference](https://pages.nist.gov/OSCAL/schema/), [examples](https://pages.nist.gov/OSCAL/examples/), and other resources.

 This repository consists of the following directories pertaining to the OSCAL project: